NadicaSm/Statistical-Analysis-and-Machine-Learning-for-EGG-based-Nausea-Detection/README.md

 ## Funding
 This research was funded by [HADRIAN](https://hadrianproject.eu/) (Holistic Approach for Driver Role Integration and Automation Allocation for European Mobility Needs) EU Horizon 2020 project, grant number 875597.
 It was partly supported also by the Slovenian Research Agency within the research program ICT4QoL - Information and Communications Technologies for Quality of Life, grant number P2-0246.
 N.M. was partly supported by the Ministry of Education, Science, and Technological Development, Republic of Serbia, grant number 451-03-68/2022-14/200103.

+## How to cite this repository?
+If you find EGG-based features and R code useful for your own research and teaching class, please cite the following references:
+1) Gruden, T., Popović, N. B., Stojmenova, K., Jakus, G., Miljković, N., Tomažič, S., & Sodnik, J. (2021).
+Electrogastrography in autonomous vehicles—an objective method for assessment of motion sickness in simulated driving environments.
+Sensors, 21(2), 550.  https://doi.org/10.3390/s21020550
+2) Jakus, G., Sodnik, J., Miljković, N. (2022).
+Electrogastrogram-derived Features for AutomatedSickness Detectionin Driving Simulator.
+Under Review.